BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_2_Accessing_Bitcoind_with_C.md

 ```
 printf ("%s\n", json_dumps (j, JSON_INDENT(2)));
 ```
-However since your now writing complete programs, you're probably going to want to do more subtle work, such as pulling out individual JSON values for specific usage.
+However since you're now writing complete programs, you're probably going to want to do more subtle work, such as pulling out individual JSON values for specific usage.
 The [jansson Reference](https://jansson.readthedocs.io/en/2.10/apiref.html) details how to do so.

 You can drill down to the `result` JSON object:
 ```